Los Angeles Restaurant Management Schools

 Restaurant Management - Level-Two Certificate

 The level-two restaurant management certificate is designed for students who want to gain employment in the food service industry as managers-in-training.
-The 17.5-credit program includes courses in safety and sanitation, basic cooking techniques, restaurant cost control, cultural and ethnic foods and creative foods.
+The 18-credit program includes courses in safety and sanitation, basic cooking techniques, restaurant cost control, and menu planning.

 Associate of Science in Hospitality and Restaurant Management

 The associate degree program in hospitality and restaurant management at Mt.
-SAC provides students with entry-level training for the hospitality and food service industry.
-The program includes 28.5 credits of major coursework covering food safety and sanitation, basic cooking techniques, restaurant cost control, accounting, hospital law, menu planning and catering.
+SAC provides students with mid-level training for the hospitality and food service industry.
+The program includes 29 credits of major coursework covering food safety and sanitation, basic cooking techniques, restaurant cost control, accounting, hospital law, menu planning and catering.
 Students participate in a restaurant or hospitality work experience and are encouraged to gain additional experience.
 Mt.
-SAC works with four-year universities in the California State University System to make transferring as seamless as possible.
+SAC works with 4-year universities in the California State University System to make transferring as seamless as possible.

 In the L.A. area, students can also find restaurant and hospitality management programs at Los Angeles Mission College, which is located about 25 miles north of downtown L.A. in Sylmar.
 Other options include Cypress College, situated roughly 23 miles south of L.A., and California State University - Long Beach, located around 26 miles south of L.A.